-Neither the U.S. Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement is truthful or complete.
+Neither the U.S. Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement is truthful or complete.
 Any representation to the contrary is a criminal offense.

 Per Share Total

 Public Offering Price \$ \$

 Underwriting discounts and commissions \$ \$

-Proceeds, before expenses, to us \$ \$

 Investing in our common shares involves risks.
-Please carefully consider the "Risk Factors" beginning on page S-11 and the "Risk Factors" in "Item 3.
-Key Information-D. Risk Factors" of our most recent Annual Report on Form 20-F incorporated by reference in this prospectus supplement and "FCC C-Band Joint Use Proposal" in our report on Form 6-K dated June 11, 2018 incorporated by reference in this prospectus supplement.
+Please carefully consider the "Risk Factors" beginning on page S-12 and the "Risk Factors" in "Item 3.
+Key Information-D. Risk Factors" of our most recent Annual Report on Form 20-F, as updated by the other reports and documents we file with the SEC that are incorporated by reference in this prospectus supplement.

-The underwriters expect to deliver the common shares on or about , 2018.
-Goldman Sachs & Co.
-LLC Morgan Stanley The date o f this prospectus supplement is , 2018.
+, The underwriters expect to deliver the common shares s on or about December , 2018.
+Golo lman Sachs & Co.
+LLC J.P.
+Morgan

+The date of this prospectus supplement is November , 2018.